ThinhLam-git/ThinhLam-git/README.md

 - 👋 Hi, I’m Thinh, a third-year UIT student.
-- 👀 I’m interested in coding, listening to rap, basketball
+- 👀 I’m interested in coding, listening to rap, and basketball.
 - 🌱 I’m currently learning fullstack and data engineering.
 - 📫 How to reach me:
   + Mail: ltthinh111@gmail.com